-ipv6 mld snooping fast-leave no ipv6 mld snooping fast-leave
+ipv6 mld snooping fast-leave

+no ipv6 mld snooping fast-leave

 The command is only available for VLAN interface configuration.
-The ipv6 mld snooping fast-leave command allows MLD membership to be immediately removed from a port when receiving the leave message without using the group specific or group-source specific query mechanism.
+Use this command to allow MLD membership to be immediately removed from a port when receiving the leave message without using the group specific or group-source specific query mechanism.